 When should I come to the Writing Center?

-You can also come to the Writing Center if you just want a quiet place to work; we have a few desktop stations and tables for student use.
-Do note that priority for these stations will go to tutors and students with appointments, but if we're not busy come on in!
-We also anticipate a de-stress station coming soon this semester, so come and check it out!
+The Writing Center also welcomes people looking for a quiet place to work or destress!
+We have a few desktop stations and tables for student use.
+Priority for these stations will go to tutors and students with appointments, but if we're not busy, come on in!
+Enjoy the atmosphere, some snacks or beverages, and our destress station.

 What kinds of writing can I work on?